ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 The time has come to reflect on the progress made over the past year.
 Throughout 2025, we've seen players continue to push their own limits and stay active in the competitive scene.

 To commemorate these efforts, we've put together a video featuring the **China's Top 15 osu! players of 2025**.
-This ranking highlights the players who showed impressive consistency and made their mark on the scene—whether through dominant tournament performances or climbing the global leaderboards—over the last twelve months.
+This ranking highlights the players who showed impressive consistency and made their mark on the scene — whether through dominant tournament performances or climbing the global leaderboards—over the last twelve months.

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 1.414;" src="vod link here" frameborder="0" allowfullscreen></iframe>